cocos/cocos-docs/en/publish/publish-wechatgame.md

 3. If not, check if the resource is in the temporary file
 4. If not, download the resource from the remote server
 5. After downloading the resource to the temporary file, use it directly
-6. The background slowly saves the resource from the temporary file to the mini game application cache for reuse
+6. Slowly save the resource from the temporary file to the local cache for reuse in the background.
-7. The local cache space is limited in size, and if the limit is exceeded, the resource fails to be saved, and the LRU algorithm is used to delete older resources.
+7. The local cache space is limited in size, and if the limit is exceeded, the resource will not be saved directly, instead an LRU algorithm is used to delete the oldest resources.

 Once the cache space is full, all the resources that need to be downloaded cannot be saved, only the resources saved in the temporary files can be used.
 And when exiting the mini game, all the temporary files will be cleared, and when you run the mini game again, those resources will be downloaded again.
 And the cycle goes on and on.<br>
-In addition, the problem of file saving failures due to cache space exceeding the limit does not occur on the WeChat DevTools, because the WeChat DevTools does not limit the cache size, so testing the cache needs to be done in a real WeChat environment.
+In addition, the problem that file saving failures due to cache limitation does not occur on the WeChat DevTools, because the WeChat DevTools does not limit the cache size, so testing the cache needs to be done in a real WeChat environment.

-When the md5Cache feature of the engine is enabled, the URL of the file will change with the change of the file content, so that when a new version of the game is released, the resources of the old version in the cache will be invalidated, and the new resources can only be requested from the server, which also achieves the effect of version control.
+When the building's md5Cache option is set, the URL of the file will change with the change of the file content, so that when a new version of the game is released, the old resources in the cache will be invalidated, so the new resources will be requested from the server, which also achieves the effect of version control.

 #### Upload Resources to the Remote Server